Vegan North African Food

-One element of their food that I have taken away with me is one of their spice pastes, harissa.
+One element of Moroccan food that I have taken away with me is one of their spice pastes, harissa.
 My favourite version of this is with Rose.
 The floral notes go extremely well with the roasted pepper and the spicy chilli.

 So, What Exactly is Rose Harissa?

 Harrisa is a hot paste or sauce that consists of hot chilli, burnt red peppers, oil, and seasoning.
 And as you can possibly guess, rose harissa is a variation of this, with the inclusion of rose petals bashed into the mix.

 If you like spicy and warming foods, then rose harissa is definitely for you!
 If you don’t like floral flavours, then just omit the rose (but I’d definitely recommend at least trying it with rose!)

 Want to create your own Rose Harissa but don’t know how?

 Then check out my Rose Harissa Skillshare video lesson here: